 Normal to Oily Tolerant or Sensitive Skin with Blackheads

 My Ultimate Acne Solutions Skin Care Kit has a combination of glycolic acid, salicylic acid and benzoyl peroxide at effective concentrations that are also tolerated by sensitive skin.
 Using all 3 keratolytics will help get rid of blackheads faster than using just one active ingredient.
-The Foaming Acne Treatment Cleanser and Acne Treatment Pads will remove excess oil, dirt and debris so that the active ingredients will penetrate deeply into pores.
+The Foaming Acne Treatment Cleanser will remove excess oil, dirt and debris so that the active ingredients will penetrate deeply into pores.